Ashmore and Cartier Islands: History

+In 1947, interior minister Herbert Johnson became the first Australian government minister to visit the territory.
+The Age reported that Johnson had been unable to land due to rough seas and regarded the islands as "almost valueless".

 In 1983, the territory was declared a nature reserve under the National Parks and Wildlife Conservation Act 1975, now replaced by the Environment Protection and Biodiversity Conservation Act 1999.
 Cartier Island, which was a former bombing range, became a marine reserve in 2000.

-After the islands became a first point of contact with the Australian migration zone, in September 2001, the Australian government excised the Ashmore and Cartier Islands from the Australian migration zone.
+After the islands became a first point of contact with the Australian migration zone, in September 2001, the Australian Government excised the Ashmore and Cartier Islands from the Australian migration zone.

 Indonesian heritage and memorandum

 Ashmore has been regularly visited and fished by Indonesian fishermen since the early eighteenth century.
 A 1974 Memorandum of Understanding (MOU) between Australia and Indonesia sets out arrangements by which traditional fishers can access resources in Australia's territorial sea in the region.
 This allows traditional Indonesian fishermen to access parts of Ashmore for shelter, freshwater and to visit grave sites.
 The area, known as the MOU Box, contains the Ashmore and Cartier Islands Territory.